 But mostly, stay respectful of the places where you go.
 Organize your trip in a clever way (e.g. giving your itinerary to a rescue organization as Landsbjorg), especially if you go by yourself without a guiding company.
 Iceland is great and beautiful but can be dangerous too, and we have to keep that in mind.

 If you describe your tour in two words, what would they be?

 What adventure are you off to next?
 What is your next dream adventure?

 I just got back from the Laugavegur trail, and now I am on my way to Akureyri.
 I will spend 4/5 days in the Westfjords.
 I will also do the Langisjór trail on a photography tour.

 After all these short trips, and months of preparation, a friend and I will be crossing Iceland from north to south in August.
 A journey through the Highlands, going from Raufarhöfn far in the north to Stokkseyri in the southwest.
 We plan to do this in 24 days, solo and autonomous, and with a small inflated boat.
-Beyond the sportive aspect, the adventure will be in adi fo a good cause: to help two associations working to reforestation through Iceland and the world.
+Beyond the sportive aspect, the adventure will be for a good cause - to help two associations working toward reforestation through Iceland and the world.